Which countries are friendliest or which countries are the world’s most hospitable countries?

 “If you make an effort to understand and embrace the Costa Rican culture, you are very much welcomed with open arms and considered a friend.”

-“Santa Ana and Escazu [8km west of San Jose]
+“Santa Ana and Escazu [8km west of San Jose] are very popular with North Americans and Europeans in particular,” Jones said.

 This South American hotspot feels like home fast, according to many expats.